gatsbyjs/gatsby/docs/docs/using-the-crossorigin-attribute.md

 title: Using the crossorigin Attribute
 ---

-Many times when we need to include html tags which require the `crossorigin` attribute which will output to a standard html page's source but in GatsbyJS we need to use `crossOrigin`.
+Many times we need to include html tags which require the `crossorigin` attribute which will output to a standard html page's source but in GatsbyJS we need to use `crossOrigin`.
 This is because GatsbyJS uses [webpack - output.crossOriginLoading](https://webpack.js.org/configuration/output/#output-crossoriginloading).